diegargon/monnet-core/monnet_agent/README.md

 Using the UI/Ansible is the easiest and fastest way.

-Work better with a systemd linux, no other startup script is provided at this momment; Using the ansible agent installer will skip install the starupt script if not detect a systemd machine.
+Works better with a systemd Linux; no other startup script is provided at this moment.
+Using the Ansible agent installer will skip installing the startup script if it does not detect a systemd machine.

-Python: The automatic process will install on the hosts some deps: psutils.
+Python: The automatic process will install some dependencies on the hosts: `psutil`.

 For manual installation, check the Ansible playbook `monnet-gateway/playbooks/install-monnet-agent-systemd`.